Preparing tomorrow’s South Sudanese leaders through education and local engagement.

 The hope for [South] Sudan lies in the young people who want a life of peace, of opportunity to go to school, to work, to provide for their families and to see their country thrive….Daniel Majok Gai, PESS Executive Director

 Democratic, educational and economic progress requires empowerment of the South Sudanese themselves.
 Since 2005, Project Education Sudan (now Project Education South Sudan) has lived this philosophy – achieving seemingly impossible results in some of the most undeveloped parts of the country.
-Now is the time to leverage PESS’s experience with – and leadership by – the South Sudanese themselves to empower wise leadership and promote widespread education and economic growth in the world’s newest country.
+Now is the time to leverage PESS’s experience with – and leadership by – the South Sudanese themselves to grow wise leadership and promote widespread education and economic growth in the world’s newest country.